 I’ll confess, I hate packing.
 It’s a boring and mundane process, and something I tend to leave to the last minute.
 However, after making a boo boo during a trip to Jakarta, I was determined to be better prepared in packing for a Muslim country.

 When it comes to hot climates, I usually have no problems packing the right clothes.
 The same didn’t apply to Morocco.
 As a fairly strict Muslim country, I wanted to dress appropriately and respect the culture.
-Also, in light of all the stories about the behaviour of some Moroccan men — I preferred to steer clear of any unwanted attention.
+Also, in light of all the stories about the behavior of some Moroccan men — I preferred to steer clear of any unwanted attention.

-There are plenty of articles on the web that advise women on what to wear.
+There are plenty of Morocco packing list articles on the web that advise women on what to wear.
 The following items are what I took for 9 nights to Morocco in October.
 I also break it down by area, so you’ve an idea of the places that are less strict.

 - 2 pairs of jeans: 1 stonewash, 1 white (to reflect the heat);